Dynatrace/demo-opentelemetry-patterns/docs/scenario1.md

-# Scenario 1: Batching Telemetry
+# Batching Telemetry

---8<-- "snippets/bizevent-run-demo.js"
+--8<-- "snippets/bizevent-scenario1.js"

 In order to reduce load on both the collector and Dynatrace, you most likely do **not** want to send every log line individually.